Olivier-Boudeville/Ceylan-WOOPER/wooper-1.0.rst

 WOOPER 1.0
 ==========

 .. comment Note: this is the latest, current version of the WOOPER 1.x documentation.
-As for WOOPER 2.0, all the available relevant bits are here as well, commented-out.
+As for WOOPER 2.0, all the available relevant bits are here as well, yet commented-out.

 ---------------------------------------------------